Karplus-Lab-OSU/ensemblator/readme.rst

 Select Working Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+    Used to select the directory in which all the intermediate files will be created (and deleted) as well as where the output files will be saved.
+If automatic clustering is used, the legends for the groups will be appended to 'models.tsv' if it is in this directory.

 Select Input Ensemble
 ^^^^^^^^^^^^^^^^^^^^^^^

+    Use this option to select an ensemble prepared by the `Preparing your files for analysis <#preparing-your-files-for-analysis>`_ part of the *Ensemblator*.

 Cutoff distance for core atoms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    A value in Angstroms to use as a distance cutoff to define the common core of your ensemble.
+The default value for this calculation is 2.5.
+Choosing this value is important, and different cutoff values will often give different results.
+It is valuable to play around to determine what works best for your ensemble.
+Roughly, the same atom seen in two different models will be considered a 'core' atom, if it is within this cutoff distance.
+Otherwise, it will be excluded from the core.

 Group M models
 ^^^^^^^^^^^^^^^

+    Define group M for analysis.
+If not using the auto option, then at least group M must be defined.
+Members of a group can be separated by commas, as well as ranges specified using dashes.
+For example, to specify all 20 members of an ensemble as group M, you would type '-m 0-19'.
+To specify only some, you might type '-m 0-4,13-19'.

 Group N models
 ^^^^^^^^^^^^^^^^

+    Define group N for analysis and comparison to group M.

 Perform automatic clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    This option will allow the user to avoid telling the Ensemblator which groups to compare.
+Instead, the program will do all the pairwise analysis, and then use these results to determine which statistics (# of atoms removed, rmsd of all atoms, rmsd of core atoms) give the best clusters.
+There is a penalty for increasing numbers of clusters, which biases the discovery of clusters to lower numbers of clusters.
+Clustering is done using a k-means algorithm.
+The clustering algorithms will also disfavor a solution that has a cluster with only one member.

 Max # of clusters to search for
 --------------------------------

+    Allows the user to specify a maximum number of clusters to identify within the ensemble.
+By default this number is 6.
+This can be increased as high as the user wants, or as low as 2.
+Higher values will slightly increase the computation time.

 Use average deviation rather than RMSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    As stated, for all calculations and results this will used the average deviation rather than the root-mean-square deviation.
+This should be more robust to extreme outliers.

 Set b-factors in final ensemble equal to inter-LODR (or group M LODR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    Setting this will result in the final models output having the b factors replaced with the Inter-group (if more than one group) or Group M LODR.
+This allows easy visualization in pymol using the "spectrum b" command (an example of this is the figure at the top of this page).